FarronF/limerick-council-meetings/meetings/2024/02/07-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 10th January 2024.md

 rear of Hazelgrove Estate, Newcastle West this year.
 Following a brief discussion, Councillor

-Collins stated that he had previously raised this matter and that if works were to go ahead at--- 9
+Collins stated that he had previously raised this matter and that if works were to go ahead at
+---
+9

 this location that a costing be carried out for the repair of the wall also which was requested